GergoN02/Selenium-Web-Scraping/README.md

 type `pip -V` in your current shell.

+### For Uni PCs, we need a Python Virtual Environment:

+Create a folder for your project and navigate to it using your terminal.
+Type `virtualenv --python python3.7 venv`, then type `source venv/bin/activate` to activate your virtual environment.

 ### Next, we need our modules

-To install Selenium, type `pip install selenium`, to install Pandas, type `pip install pandas`
+To install Selenium, type `pip3 install selenium`, to install Pandas, type `pip3 install pandas`.
+Note `pip3` should be changed to `pip` on windows.

 ### Let's grab our Web-Driver